-1. Highlight the Consistency Check Frequency field and press Enter.
+Highlight the Consistency Check Frequency field and press Enter.
 A selectable popup menu appears.

-Figure 94 Scheduling a Consistency Check
+Figure 98 Scheduling a Consistency Check

-Schedule Consistency Check Consistency Check Prequency Consistency Check Start Consistency Check Start Consistency Check Mode Start Immediately KHourly&gt; [04/29/2013] [01:27:16] <sequential> []</sequential> Selects the frequency of the consistency check runs.
+Schedule Consistency Check Consistency Check Frequency Consistency Check Start Consistency Check Start Consistency Check Hode Start Immediately (Hourly) [04/29/2013] [01:27:16] (Sequential) [ ] Selects the frequency of the consistency check runs.
 This setting can be set to disable, hourly, daily, weekly, or monthly.
-SELECT VIRTUAL DRIVES TO Exclude Virtual Drives Apply Changes CHECK: =Move Highlight <enter≻=select entry<="" th="">Esc=Exit</enter≻=select> Esc=Exit [1.3808004] IPHI System Event Log is Full 2 Calcattle a desired interne I at which to run consistency checks.
+SELECT VIRTUAL DRIVES TO Exclude Virtual Drives Apply Changes CHECK: Monchiy. =Move Highlight <enter>=Select Entry</enter> Esc=Exit [I.3808004] IPMI System Event Log is Pull

-- The choices are Hourly, Daily, Weekly, or Monthly.
+- 2. Select the desired interval at which to run consistency checks. - The choices are Hourly, Daily, Weekly, or Monthly.
 You can also choose to disable consistency checks, which is not recommended because it reduces the level of protection for your system. - 3.
 To change the mode of operation, highlight the Consistency Check Mode field and press Enter.
-A selectable pop-up menu appears. - 4.
-Select Concurrent to run consistency checks concurrently on all virtual drives, or select Sequential to run consistency checks on one virtual drive at a time. - 5.
+A selectable pop-up menu appears. - Select Concurrent to run consistency checks concurrently on all virtual drives, or select Sequential to run consistency checks on one virtual drive at a time. - 5.
 Check the Start Immediately checkbox to run consistency checks immediately on all virtual drives that are not excluded, not just on a single virtual drive. - 6.
-(Optional) To exclude specified virtual drives from consistency checks, highlight the Exclude Virtual Drives field and press Enter.

-The Exclude Virtual Drives dialog appears, listing the virtual drives defined on this controller.

-You might want to exclude a virtual drive from a consistency check if, for example, you are running some operation on the drive and you do not want it to be interrupted by a consistency check.

-7. To exclude a virtual drive from the consistency check, highlight the field to the right of the drive name and press the spacebar.

-An X in this field means the virtual drive does not undergo a consistency check.

-- Highlight the Select Entry field and press Enter.
-The program returns you to the Schedule Consistency Check dialog. - 9.
+(Optional) To exclude specified virtual drives from consistency checks, highlight the Exclude Virtual Drives field and press Enter. - The Exclude Virtual Drives dialog appears, listing the virtual drives defined on this controller. - You might want to exclude a virtual drive from a consistency check if, for example, you are running some operation on the drive and you do not want it to be interrupted by a consistency check. - 7.
+To exclude a virtual drive from the consistency check, highlight the field to the right of the drive name and press the spacebar. - An X in this field means the virtual drive does not undergo a consistency check. - 8.
+Highlight the Select Entry field and press Enter. - The program returns you to the Schedule Consistency Check dialog. - 9.
 Highlight the Select Entry field on the Schedule Consistency Check dialog and press Enter.
 The consistency check changes are now registered.

-5.5.5 Saving or Clearing Controller Events
+5.6.6 Saving or Clearing Controller Events